Skip to main content

 tip

-Some of the events produce tables with really many child tables.
+Some of the events produce tables with many nested tables.
 You can control the level of table nesting with a decorator.

-Another fun Colab Demo - we analyze reactions on duckdb repo!
+Another fun Colab Demo - we analyze reactions on the duckdb repo!

 Learn more: